bolt-project/bolt/docs/source/spark-api.rst

 Methods
 =======

 The Spark bolt array implements the `core API`_, as well as the extra methods highlighted here.
+Some  are used to implement the core methods (e.g. ``swap``) and may be of interest to developers.
+Others are Spark-specific convienience functions (e.g. ``cache``).
 Full  documentation can be found below.

 .. _core API: overview-methods.html